What is meditation?

 - Develops present moment thinking and gratitude

-It is important to live in the present moment, most of our thoughts are projecting negatively into the future causing worry and fear, or revisiting the past.
-It is the mind and the ego that wants to keep us from losing control and is fear driven.
-In meditation we accept the past and choose not to keep revisiting it and also choose not to project into an imagined future which can create negative thoughts and emotions.
+It is important to live in the present moment, most of our thoughts are projecting negatively into the future, causing worry and fear, or revisiting the past.
+It is the mind and the ego that want to keep us from losing control and are fear-driven.
+In meditation, we accept the past and choose not to keep revisiting it and also choose not to project into an imagined future, which can create negative thoughts and emotions.
 Being in the present moment brings greater focus and peace to our lives.
 A person who meditates regularly listens well, speaks less, adapts to change, focuses well and doesn’t react to drama.

 How to meditate:

-Ideally a quiet space where you hopefully will not be disturbed.
+Ideally, a quiet space where you hopefully will not be disturbed.
 If you can make time, a morning meditation will put you in the right frame of mind for the rest of the day.
-When first starting to meditate it is best to start with 5-10 minute sessions and over time increase the length of sessions.
+When first starting to meditate, it is best to start with 5-10 minute sessions and over time increase the length of sessions.
 Many people sit for 15 minutes up to one hour, daily, every other day or weekly.
 However, it is a matter of what fits best with your needs and lifestyle.
-Finding time to meditate may seem like a sacrifice at first, but once you make that decision to include in your routine it quickly becomes something that you look forward to doing.
-Turning off the screens a little earlier on an evening or setting the morning alarm a little earlier are small sacrifices for the benefits you gain.
+Finding time to meditate may seem like a sacrifice at first, but once you make that decision to include it in your routine, it quickly becomes something that you look forward to doing.
+If youre time is limited, meditation could be added to your daily routine by turning off the TV a little earlier on an evening or setting the morning alarm a little earlier, these are small sacrifices for the benefits you may gain.

 A few steps to take before beginning to meditate: